 As save data became almost omnipresent, Password Save started becoming obsolete by the late 1990s and pretty much extinct by the 2010s.
 However, the idea of saving the game in text was still interesting, especially in the cases of games that could be easily transferred by copy-paste (almost always on computers) and lack cloud save functionality.
 Due to modern games having a lot more variables than old-school games with typically higher values as well, a solution has been developed with the export save.

 An export save is a save file which is usually so absurdly long that just typing it in would be impractical.
-Instead, you're supposed to copy the text into a .txt file with an "Export" function and then paste it into a window with an "Import" function.
-Alternatively, you have to download the file directly from a game in .txt (or occasionally in a different extension) and then import it directly from the file manager.
+Instead, you're supposed to copy the text into a plain text file with an "Export" function and then paste it into a window with an "Import" function.
+Alternatively, you have to download the file (usually plain text, but occasionally other formats) and then import it directly from the file manager.

 - Brain Creator has an 800+ byte save copiable or downloadable from the game which can then be loaded.

-- Candy box! saves the game as a 2KB+ .cs file that you save and load directly from the file manager.
+- Candy box! saves the game as a 2kB+ C♯ file that you save and load directly from the file manager.
 Be careful, as it's made in such a way that just looking at it will spoil most upgrades and secrets.

 - Many Choice of Games works use export saves containing data on every ultimate variable as a way of preserving progress for sequels that haven't yet been released.

-- Clicker Heroes has a 4KB+ save that is first downloaded as a .txt file and then pasted into the game.
+- Clicker Heroes has a 4kB+ save that is first downloaded as a text file and then pasted into the game.

-- Exponential Idle, unusually for a mobile game, lets you export the approx. 20KB save into the clipboard and paste it into the game or a document.
+- Exponential Idle lets you export the approx. 20kB save into the clipboard and paste it into the game or a document.